Liam-LightChild/what-the-pack/README.md

 # What the Pack!?

 This is a Bedrock behavior pack, resource pack, and world template that intentionally don't make much sense.
-New content comes often at the moment.

 ## Installing